 - Think safely, act safely

-- Better late that be late
+- Better late than be late

 - Report any pest sightings to prevent contamination or disease spread.